meisl/discrete-nor-logic-clock/7-seg-decoders/01_Formal-languages.md

 Footnotes

 [^1]: Well, I just "curried" the problem... (sorry for the rather nerdy joke, just couldn't resist)

+[^unused-rules]: "never-mentioned" is actually a bit too strict.
+Precisely it is "not *reachable* from the start rule"

 [^infinite-xs]: The language contains exactly one word, namely the infinite sequence of "x"s.
 Not so hard, actually.
 But what about this slight variation: `S ::= S "x"`? ... ;)